nivela-tech/portfolio-tracker-backend/README.md

-# Flamefolio - Backend
+# Agni Folio - Backend

-This is the backend for the Flamefolio application.
+This is the backend for the Agni Folio application.

 It is built with Java and Spring Boot.